 R de Ruinart Brut, Champagne.
 Everybody has a preference when it comes to Champagne, and Ruinart is one of the houses that I appreciate the most.
 This bottle brings aromas of citrus, pear and brioche to the nose, it has a creamy texture accompanying gently through the throat and elegant bubbles making it even dreamier.
 I’ve designed a 3-course meal to enjoy this champagne: Fresh oysters from Nova Scotia as appetizer, a warm salad of glazed carrots, beetroots, walnuts and goat cheese as a starter, a risotto with giant shrimps as main dish.
 The clean plates and an empty bottle were proof of deliciousness of this meal.

 Favorite white wine of the year

 Chateau de Saint Cosme 2016, Condrieu.
-Made from 100% Viognier grapes, wine impressed me with its intense aromas of blossoms, honeysuckle, peach, apricot, a touch of white pepper and cinnamon, it’s fresh and balanced palate.
-To me, this is the definition of “elegance”.
-It paired perfectly with Digby scallops cooked in butter, with side dish of fresh potatoes and beetroot puree.
+Made from 100% Viognier grapes.
+Impressive intense aromas of blossoms, honeysuckle, peach, apricot, a touch of white pepper and cinnamon.
+Fresh and balanced on the palate.
+Could this be the definition of “elegance”?
+It definitely can.
+Paired into perfection with Digby scallops cooked in butter, with side dish of fresh potatoes and beetroot puree.